sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/dataset-structured.rst

 ==================
 This node creates a DataFrame based on rows from a dataset.

-Below is a sample workflow which contains the Dataset Structured processor in Fire Insights.
+Below is a sample workflow which contains the Dataset Structured processor in Sparkflows.
 It demonstrates the usage of Dataset Structured node to create a DataFrame based on rows from a dataset.

 It does the following processing of data: